An independent research database No paid placement · No referral fees

 Whirlpool Post-job ghosting pattern · verbatim across trades

 The roof problems that show up six months later are the ones a working roofer designed for.
-The roof problems that show up in week three are the ones a cowboy designed around.
+The roof problems that show up in week three are the ones a corner-cutter designed around.

 Defects period in writing.